chapmanjacobd/journal/programming/linux/misconceptions.md

 | `library relmv one three/one` \*                 | `one`            | `three/one`           |

 I thought trailing slash mattered more, but it actually only matters in the "merged destination" instance.

+I think `mv` should be limited to tasks which don't change inodes. `cp` should probably error out similar to `mv` but I am 52 years and 10 days too late to provide my _deep_ and _useful_ insight /s.

+`rsync`, despite doing different things based on trailing slash on `src` parameters, is more consistent from an operator perspective.

 Out of all of these, I think rclone provides the least surprising result.
 But rclone is a lot slower than `mv` in many scenarios and it should be noted that you can't rename files with `rclone` or `lb relmv` like you can with `mv`.